JannesB24/udl_project/README.md

 We take the feedback, that it probably won't work on Windows.

 # AI usage disclaimer
-GitHub copilot is being used in this project for the following purposes:
+GitHub Copilot is being used in this project for the following purposes:

 - Automatically reviewing Pull Requests, creating commit messages, descriptions.
 - Suggestions for documentation